 (1) NEED/ WANT/ DEMAND:

-Need: It is state of deprivation of some basic satisfaction. eg.- food, clothing, safety, shelter.
+- Need: It is a state of deprivation of some basic satisfaction. eg.- food, clothing, safety, shelter.

-Want: Desire for specific satisfier of need. eg.- Indians needs food – wants paneer tikka/ tandoori chicken.
-Americans needs food- wants hamburger/ French fries.
+- Want: Desire for specific satisfier of need. eg.- Indians needs food – wants paneer tikka/ tandoori chicken.
+Americans need food- wants hamburger/ French fries.

-Want – Car (say, Mercedes)……but able to buy only Maruti.
-Therefore, demand is for Maruti.
+Clarifying, Consumer may want – Car (say, Mercedes)……but able to buy only Volvo.
+Therefore, demand is for Volvo.

 Marketers cannot create needs.
 Needs preexists.
 Marketers can influence wants.
 This is done in combination with societal influencers.